francesco-innocenti/algonauts-2021/README.md

 ![Alt Text](https://github.com/FrancescoInnocenti/Algonauts_2021_Models/blob/main/model_comparison.png)

-## Code organisation
+### Code organisation

 The code for the two models, PredNet and VGG19, is stored in different directories (`prednet` and `vgg19`) because they have different dependencies.
-Functions used for computation with both models are stored in a mini-package called `algonauts`.
+Functions used for computation with both models are stored in a custom-made mini-package called `algonauts`.